Baonks81/baonks81.github.io/_posts/2023-10-06-compiling-grate-kernel-for-Tegra-3-T30L.md

 ```

 Note: n7 2012 grouper rev.E1565 when building zImage, boot.img or vmlinuz must have capacity < 3.5MB.
 When building with pmbootstrap integrated with initramfs, it must be < 6.9MB.
-Write your own [initramfs] to continue booting when the [grate-kernel] has reset PID 1.
+Writing your own [initramfs] to continue booting when the [grate-kernel] has reset PID 1.

 [initramfs]: https://baonks81.github.io/Making-own-initramfs/
 [grate-kernel]: https://github.com/grate-driver/grate/wiki/Using-the-grate-kernel